 To overcome these problems, the research team trained a machine learning model with thousands of predefined routes inside the space station.
 In this way, the system can produce a “warm start”; It means to have an initial prediction of the right path for the robot before the algorithm is fully executed.

-In a situation where the traditional method must slowly calculate the path through two devices installed opposite each other, the artificial intelligence-based method provides an initial plan based on similar paths in the past and completes the calculations in half the time.
+In a situation where the traditional method must slowly calculate the path through two devices installed opposite each other, the artificial ielligence-based method provides an initial plan based on similar paths in the past and completes the calculations in half the time.

 Ground tests and orbital tests